EUCAIM/Glossary/2-Glossary.md

 ### Software Onboarding (PoC)

 Process of integrating new tools, AI models, and pre-processing software into the platform while ensuring compliance with technical, security, and quality standards.
-It involves conceptual validation to align software with EUCAIM’s goals, technical validation to assess infrastructure compatibility, and integration validation to ensure seamless operation.
+It involves conceptual validation to align software with EUCAIM's goals, technical validation to assess infrastructure compatibility, and integration validation to ensure seamless operation.
 Software providers must submit documentation, demonstrations, and validation reports, while EUCAIM validators oversee compliance and risk assessment, addressing security, ethical, and performance concerns.
 Once approved, the software is registered in bio.tools under the EUCAIM collection, making it accessible for researchers and data scientists.

 ### Software Provider (SP)

-The Software Provider refers to any entity (startups, enterprises, research institutions, government agencies, non-profit organisations) that would like to contribute with processing tools, services, or applications they have developed to the EUCAIM’s marketplace for use in the federated processing purposes of the platform.
+The Software Provider refers to any entity (startups, enterprises, research institutions, government agencies, non-profit organisations) that would like to contribute with processing tools, services, or applications they have developed to the EUCAIM's marketplace for use in the federated processing purposes of the platform.

 ### Stakeholder